opentracing-contrib/java-globaltracer/README.md

 ## GlobalTracer
 Provides the `GlobalTracer.get()` method that returns the singleton _global tracer_.

-Upon first use of any tracing method, this tracer lazily determines which `Tracer` implementation to use:
- 1. If an explicitly configured tracer was provided via the `GlobalTracer.set()` method, that will always take precedence over automatically resolved tracer instances.
- 2. A Tracer implementation can be automatically provided using the Java `ServiceLoader` through the `META-INF/services/io.opentracing.Tracer` service definition file.
+When the tracer is needed it is lazily looked up using the following rules:
+ 1. The last `set()` tracer always takes precedence.</li>
+ 2. If no tracer was set, one is looked up from the `ServiceLoader`.
-    The GlobalTracer class will not attempt to choose between implementations;
+    The GlobalTracer will not attempt to choose between implementations:
-    if more than one is found, a warning is logged and tracing is disabled by falling back to the default implementation:
- 3. If no tracer implementation is found, the `NoopTracer` will be used.
+ 3. If no single implementation is found, the `NoopTracer` will be used.

 ## How to use this library
 Some examples on how this library can be used: